Ryanair urges German pilots not to strike, says flights will not be affected

-DUBLIN (Reuters) - Ryanair (RYA.I) on Thursday urged its German pilots not to take part in a four-hour strike called for Friday that would be the first such industrial action taken by the Irish carrier’s pilots.
+DUBLIN, Dec 21 (Reuters) - Ryanair on Thursday urged its German pilots not to take part in a four-hour strike called for Friday that would be the first such industrial action taken by the Irish carrier’s pilots.

 German union VC called for the strike on Thursday and said that 16 flights would be affected.
 Ryanair said it planned to operate all its flights.